codatio/codat-docs/docs/using-the-api/webhooks/core-rules-types.md

 ### Client rate limit reset

 **Type**: Rate Limit Reset
-**Trigger:** The client rate limit quota has reset and more requests are available.
-This rule is client-specific, so does not include a `companyId` and cannot be filtered by company.
+**Trigger:** The rate limit quota has reset and more requests are available.
+Rate limits apply to a client as a whole, so this rule cannot be filtered by company and does not include a `companyId`.
 **Additional data:** `quotaRemaining`, `resetReason`, `dailyQuota`

 ```json